A microwave oven is an electric oven that cooks food items through the use of radio waves.

 When making mashed potato, some prefer to cook the potatoes in the microwave as opposed to in water.
 They say they are less waterlogged.

 Purists sniff that you can’t actually bake a baked potato in the microwave — you steam the potato.
 A microwave baked potato, they point out, is missing both the crispy crust and the truly fluffy interior that comes from baking in a dry heat environment.
+Some people start the potato in the microwave, then finish it in an oven.

 Vegetables can be braised on low power with a small amount of stock.
 Many people feel that a microwave can braise vegetables better than a pot on the stove top can.